Planning for Great Places Newsletter

 We have also updated the following guidance documents:

-Remember all our planning guidance can be found in the one place on our website, with further information and guidance on our planning service.
+Remember all our planning guidance can be found in the one place on our Planning and development: standing advice and guidance documents page, with further information and guidance on our planning service.

 If you or a colleague would like to subscribe/unsubscribe to this e-bulletin, or have any questions or comments please drop us a line at [email protected]